FastConnect: With an Oracle Partner

 - Enable IPv6 Address Assignment: IPv6 addressing is supported for all commercial and government regions.
 See FastConnect and IPv6.

-- Customer BGP ASN: The public or private ASN for your network.
+- Customer BGP ASN: The public or private ASN for the network.

-- Use a BGP MD5 Authentication Key (optional): Select this checkbox and provide a key if your system requires MD5 authentication.
+- Use a BGP MD5 Authentication Key (optional): Select this checkbox and provide a key if the system requires MD5 authentication.
 Oracle supports up to 128-bit MD5 authentication.

 - Enable Bidirectional Forwarding Detection (optional): Select this checkbox to enable Bidirectional Forwarding Detection.
 Note

-When you use Bidirectional Forwarding Detection, your paired device must be configured to use a 300 ms minimum interval and a multiplier of 3.
+When you use Bidirectional Forwarding Detection, a paired device must be configured to use a 300 ms minimum interval and a multiplier of 3.

 -